soapisnotfat/experience-extraction-from-gameplay-video/README.md

 ## Getting Started

-This is the repo for the gwario dataset experiment
+This is the repo for the `gwario` dataset experiment

+for Skyrim dataset experiment, please checkout `master` branch

 ### Prerequisites